-Corporations can elect to increase these limitations for pre-2006 unused research and minimum tax credits in lieu of claiming the special depreciation allowance for certain property acquired after March 31, 2008, and placed in service before January 1, 2010.
-For details, see Form 4562, Depreciation and Amortization; Form 3800, General Business Credit; Form 8827, Credit for Prior Year Minimum Tax-Corporations; and related instructions.
+If corporations made the section 168(k)(4) election in prior years, they can elect to increase these limitations for pre-2006 unused research and minimum tax credits in lieu of claiming the special depreciation allowance for certain property acquired after March 31, 2008, and placed in service before January 1, 2011.
+For details, see Form 4562 Depreciation and Amortization; Form 3800, General Business Credit; Form 8827, Credit for Prior Year Minimum Tax -Corporations; and related instructions.
 Also, see Rev. Proc.
 2009-33, 2009-29 I.R.B.
 150; Rev. Proc.
 2009-16, 2009-6 I.R.B.
 449; and Rev. Proc.
 2008-65, 2008-44 I.R.B.
 1082.

-Caution.
-An S corporation that makes this election can use the credit carryforwards only against the built-in gains tax.
+An S corporation that made this election can use the credit carryforwards only against the built-in gains tax.
 The refundable credit provisions do not apply to S corporations.

 Line 21.
 The built-in gains tax is treated as a loss sustained by the corporation during the same tax year.
 The character of the deemed loss is determined by allocating the loss proportionately among the net recognized built-in gains giving rise to the tax and attributing the character of each net recognized built-in gain to the allocable portion of the loss.
 Deduct the tax attributable to:

-• Short-term capital gain as short-term capital loss on Schedule D, line 5.

-• Long-term capital gain as long-term capital loss on Schedule D, line 12.

-• Ordinary income as a deduction for taxes on Form 1120S, line 12.
+- Short-term capital gain as short-term capital loss on Schedule D, line 5. - Long-term capital gain as long-term capital loss on Schedule D, line 12 - Ordinary income as a deduction for taxes on Form 1120S, line 12.